—

 “There’s a lot of people there.”
 The haniwa rattled as it gently touched the rooftop, the tape holding it together beginning to lose its strength.
 “I don’t like his odds.”

 “Be careful with that thing.”
-Tone growled, smearing the palm of his glove across his temple.
+Tone growled, smearing the palm of his glove across his temple as he fought back the migraine his effort had induced.
 “That’s part of the Kumagai collection.”

 “I can swap with something else, if you want.”
-Rook turned, the haniwa scraping against the shingles and threatening to rip the tape clean off.
+Rook turned to face him, the haniwa scraping against the shingles beneath it and threatening to rip the tape clean off.
 “There’s a department store in Sendai, maybe there’s a mannequin I could-”

-Tone threw the back of his hand in front of the silver mask before he could continue.
-“Hitting all of Sendai took a lot of effort, so… Please stop talking.
+“Rook,” Tone’s voice was uncharacteristically weary as he cut off him compatriot.
+“Hitting all of Sendai like that took a lot of effort, so… Please stop talking.
 Or moving.
 Especially moving.”

 It was an impressive twenty seconds before Rook spoke again.
 “Think it’ll work?”

-Tone slowly rested the side of his head against his forearm, staring at the shining city in the distance.
+Tone slowly rested the side of his head against his forearm, staring as the shining city in the distance rapidly recovered its lost light.
 “It had better work.”

 The door behind him slowly clicked into place as he brushed aside a number of chisels lying on the open table, an incalculable amount of dust spilling upwards as a result.
-Through the newly-formed cloud he gently set a small shrine directly aside one nearly identical to it, the duplicate already placed having a gold-leaf illustration of a bonsai carved into the front.
+Through the newly-formed cloud he gently set a small shrine directly aside its near duplicate, the one already present having a gold leaf illustration of a bonsai carved into the front.
 From inside his curled hand the occupant revealed a small plastic box, the label of which he tore through and revealed the delicate gold leaf arranged inside.

 As his hand reached inside to retrieve the fragile metal, however, he slowly turned, his head dragging his body along with it until the obvious figure of Race standing in the corner came within view.

 “You’re really bad at hiding on rooftops with nothing else around them.”
-Race stepped forwards, turning to avoid the corner of a long and extremely crowded table covered in half-finished projects and enough dust to match the actual bunny population of the globe.
+Race stepped forwards, turning to avoid the corner of a long and extremely crowded table covered in half-finished projects and enough dust to block out the sun.
 “I honestly thought he saw you at least three times.”
 She extended her hand to return the wooden shrine to him.

 Odgu gently accepted it in his hands after a long and hesitant process of reaching towards it.
 “I know you’re trying to honor him with this, but it’s a bitter honor.”
 She pocketed her mask as he reverentially set the shrine back in its place.
 “He’s not just a piece of gold to us.”